muffin87/helm-tutorial/part-06/README.md

 ```

 As you can see, we used our new remote repo instead of pointing to the local filesystem.
 You can now verify that the release is running.
-We will finish this part by
+We will finish this part
 as usual by cleaning up our release.

 ```